 When you have a specific question, find one of the many helpful communities on the web to help you get answers.
 There is the Moz Community, Google Product forums, and many others that can give you specific answers to SEO questions, especially as a beginner.
 As things get tougher, though, you might need to get professional help.
 Take a look at the Moz Recommended list (opens in new tab) to find a reputable firm to help.

 06. Hurry up

 Google has made it clear that fast sites rank better.
-There are tonnes of techniques you can employ to speed up your site, but chances are the first step on an image heavy site will be compression.
+There are tons of techniques you can employ to speed up your site, but chances are the first step on an image-heavy site will be compression.
 Spend some time in your favourite image editor's compression tools, like Photoshop's Save for Web and Devices, to find an appropriate balance between quality and size.
 Both Google and your users will thank you.

 07. Know the guidelines

 Google publishes a set of webmaster guidelines (opens in new tab) to help you avoid penalties.
 Most of these guidelines are pretty straightforward, but if you have any questions, consult a professional.
 Getting penalised, or worse banned, in Google can keep you from ranking for months or years.